 A student may elect to repeat a course only once.
+Only the second time is calculated in the GPA.
+The original grade remains on the permanent academic record.

 Grade Change Policy

 All grades with the exception of the grade of "I", or "PR" are considered final.
 Students who believe an error has been made in calculating or recording a course grade should contact the course professor.
 A grade will be changed only by the instructor or program director.
 No grades will be changed following the awarding of the degree except in the case of clerical error.